schilken/git_commit_streak/README.md

 This is a second tool made from a starter project created by mason using macosui_tool_starter.

 It scans all git repositories below the selected directory and reads the git log to collect all commits done in last 240 days.
 From this data a "heatmap" and the commit streak is created.
 The heatmap is a color coded calendar.
 The darker the green color the more changes were committed on that day.
-The streak is the number of sonsecutive days with at least one commit per day.
+The streak is the number of consecutive days with at least one commit per day.

 ## Getting Started